 Early Education Grant Fund

-Established by the Collaborative, the Early Education Grant Fund supports initiatives in the Kansas City metropolitan area that increase access to high-quality early education and development programs for lower-income families and children of color.
-Projects funded by this program must demonstrate proven or promising results in preparing students to succeed in kindergarten and beyond.
-The deadline to apply for the 2018 Early Education Grant Fund was April 3, 2018.
-There will be no additional funding opportunities in 2018.
+Established by the Collaborative, the Early Education Grant Fund supported initiatives in the Kansas City metropolitan area that increased access to high-quality early education and development programs for lower-income families and children of color.
+Projects funded by this program demonstrated proven or promising results in preparing students to succeed in kindergarten and beyond.
+The grant fund will not awards grants in 2019.

-The Early Education Funders Collaborative has awarded grants to more than 29 organizations in Greater Kansas City through the Early Education Grant Fund.
-These organizations will use the grants, totaling more than $9 million, to support kindergarten-readiness for low-income families and children of color.
+The Early Education Funders Collaborative awarded grants to 32 organizations in Greater Kansas City through the Early Education Grant Fund.
+These organizations used the grants, totaling more than $14 million, to support kindergarten-readiness for low-income families and children of color.